Bullying in medicine: Psychology

 Threats (of exposure of inadequacy) must be ruthlessly controlled and subjugated.
 Psychological models such as transference and projection have been proposed to explain such behaviors, wherein the bully's sense of personal inadequacy is projected or transferred to a victim; through making others feel inadequate and subordinate, the bully thus vindicates their own sense of inferiority.

 Displacement is another defense mechanism that can explain the propensity of many medical educators to bully students, and may operate subconsciously.
 Displacement entails the redirection of an impulse (usually aggression) onto a powerless substitute target.
 The target can be a person or an object that can serve as a symbolic substitute.
 Displacement can operate in chain-reactions, wherein people unwittingly become at once victims and perpetrators of displacement.
 For example, a resident physician may be undergoing stress with her patients or at home, but cannot express these feelings toward patients or toward her family members, so she channels these negative emotions toward vulnerable students in the form of intimidation, control or subjugation.
 The student then acts brashly toward a patient, channeling reactive emotions which cannot be directed back to the resident physician onto more vulnerable subjects.

+A review found that there were 5 main drivers of bullying and unprofessional behaviours in healthcare: 1. disempowered staff who feel undervalued; 2. harmful workplace processes and cultures (high job demands because of understaffing, for instance); 3. a lack of team cohesion and support, which can be caused by shift working; 4. reduced ability to speak up; 5. managers who lack awareness or recognition of unprofessional behaviours, and take no action.

 Beyond its ramifications for victims, disrespect and bullying in medicine is a threat to patient safety because it inhibits collegiality and cooperation essential to teamwork, cuts off communication, undermines morale, and inhibits compliance with and implementation of new practices.